gatling/frontline-doc/content/reference/current/plugins/github_actions/index.md

 Every few seconds, the action logs to the GitHub Action console a summary of the run's current status.
 When the run ends, the Action logs the status of the run and the results of any assertions.
 Here's a very short duration example:

 {{< img src="reference_logs.png" alt="A run's logs in the GitHub Actions console" >}}

+By default, logs are printed every 5 seconds the first 12 times (i.e. during 60 seconds), then every 60 seconds.
+This can be adjusted using the inputs `run_summary_initial_refresh_interval`, `run_summary_initial_refresh_count`, and `run_summary_refresh_interval`.
+The ongoing logs can also be completely disabled using the input `run_summary_enabled: false`: in this case, only the final results will be printed.

 ### Cancellation